John Ramsay, 13th Earl of Dalhousie: Personal life

 After returning from a trip to the United States in November 1887, the couple were forced to break off their journey in Le Havre after Lady Dalhousie was taken ill.
 Despite medical attention she died of peritonitis on 24 November, aged 30.
 After retiring to bed the same night, Lord Dalhousie never awoke, having apparently suffered from an apoplectic fit during the night, thus surviving his wife by less than 24 hours, dying at age 40.

+He owned 138,000 acres in Scotland.